-We have a zero-tolerance approach to discrimination, victimisation or harassment.
-We work with, and support, survivors of all backgrounds, identities and beliefs.
+We stand against discrimination, victimisation or harassment.
+We work with and support survivors of all backgrounds, identities and beliefs.
 Our organisation is a safe space for people to be who they are, irrespective of their politics, sexual orientation, abilities or disabilities, ethnic background, sex, or gender identity.

 Bordesely Green Girls School

 I have to say the workshop was one the most impressive workshops myself and the Head Teacher have witnessed.
 Your journey has been inspiring, you left an indelible impact on our students.